Articles & Guides

 What can we help you find?

-IEP meeting checklist: 5 ways to prepare and ensure your child’s needs are met
+IEP meeting checklist for parents: 5 ways to ensure your child’s needs are met

-IEP meeting checklist: 5 ways to prepare and ensure your child’s needs are met
+IEP meeting checklist for parents: 5 ways to ensure your child’s needs are met

 Whether you’re new to the IEP (Individualized Education Program) process or you’re starting a brand new school year, the IEP can feel like a daunting document that can confuse and overwhelm many parents of kids with special learning needs.
 With a quick overview and a few guiding steps, you can minimize headaches and be prepared to create a great individualized program for your child.